jbwittner/myGuild/README.md

 When you create a pull request, a series of actions will launch.
 To merge the pull request all actions need to passe.

 One of the action is a static check of the code.
-We used PMD (https://pmd.github.io/).
+We used PMD (https://pmd.github.io/), ESlint and Prettier.

+To check the code :
+- frontend : run the command `npm run lint` and `prettier:check`
-To check the code, run the command `mvn pmd:pmd` and check if the file pmd.html on the folder `target/site` exist. **All remarks must be taken into account**
+- server : run the command `mvn pmd:pmd` and check if the file pmd.html on the folder `target/site` exist.

+**All remarks must be taken into account**

 Finally, a manual validation of the pull request is necessary.